dsccommunity/DscWorkshop/Exercises/Task1/Exercise1.md

 *Estimated time to completion: 30-60 minutes*

+This task is about building the solution locally.
+For that, no infrastructure or service is required.
+All you need is having cloned the public DscWorkshop repository to your machine.

-To kick off a new build, the script Build.ps1 is going to be used.
+To kick off a new build, the script ```/DSC/Build.ps1``` is going to be used.
 Whether or not you are in a build pipeline, the build script will create all artifacts in your current environment.

 After completing this task, you have a gone through the build process for all artifacts that are required for a DSC pull server scenario (on-prem or Azure).

 > ## Note: Remember to check the [prerequisites](..\CheckPrereq.ps1) first

+---

-## 1.1 Running a manual build
+## 1.1 Running a manual build locally

 1. Open Windows PowerShell as elevated Admin.
 Do this by pressing the Windows and then typing ```powershell.exe``` and then right-click select 'Run As Administrator'
 2. Execute the ```Get-ExecutionPolicy``` cmdlet.
 The resulting execution policy should be either RemoteSigned, Unrestricted or Bypass: